XaverHeuser/Athlete-Dashboard/docs/dbt/dbt_guidelines.md

 | **Reports**    | `table` or `incremental`    | Aggregated data; may be large.   |
 | **Snapshots**  | `table`                     | Automatically managed by dbt.    |

-Define this in dbt_project.yml or inside model configs:
+Define this in `dbt_project.yml` or inside model configs:

 ```yaml
 models:
   +materialized: view
 ```

+---

 ## Jinja & Macros

-Use Jinja templates and macros for reusable logic, but avoid overengineering.
+> Use Jinja templates and macros for reusable logic, but avoid overengineering.

-Example macro:
+### Example macro

 ```jinja
 -- macros/clean_string.sql